Android Application Protection with DashO

-It is common knowledge that an Android app is very easy to reverse engineering and/or inspect with freely available tools.
-Unless an app's binary code is obfuscated, hardened and tamper-proofed, it is easily vulnerable to:
+It is common knowledge that an Android application is very easy to reverse engineer and/or inspect with freely available tools.
+Unless an application's binary code is obfuscated, hardened and tamper-proofed, it is vulnerable to:

 |Obfuscation and encryption||Protects your application code from static analysis tools such as decompilers and disassemblers|

 |Runtime application protection||Guards against dynamic analysis and real-time attacks including root detection and response, tamper, etc.|

 All of this makes your apps more difficult for people and machines to exploit while easily fitting into your secure software development lifecycle.

 It is important to safeguard valuable apps that are vulnerable to attacks when they are deployed in untrusted mobile environments.
 But don't take our word for it...